Mambouna/pgturbo/doc/examples.rst

 To play, run::

-    pgzrun examples/asteroids/main.py
+    pgtrun examples/asteroids/main.py

 Basic
 ^^^^^
-This a collection of simple examples that you can use to learn who to use key parts of Pygame Zero.
+This a collection of simple examples that you can use to learn who to use key parts of Pygame Turbo.
 Some of them are examples explained in the documentation.

 Flappybird
 ^^^^^^^^^^